warteamx/HackerSkull/Lindy/systems-thinking.md

 2. **Moderately Complex Systems:**
    - Have more elements than simple systems, with somewhat complex interactions.
-   - Example: A small business organization.
+   - Example: A business organization.

 3. **Complex Systems:**
    - Contain a large number of elements with intricate and often non-linear interactions.